 - the student’s cumulative bibliography (for the semester) in standard MLA format.

-- a cumulative list of titles of original creative writing included in the current semester’s packets.
+- a cumulative list of titles of original creative writing included in the current independent study session’s packets.

 - a self-addressed, stamped envelope with sufficient postage to cover the weight of the packet material and mentor’s response (unless an electronic exchange has been arranged).